Vasishtha Dharmasutra

 Like the dozens of other texts in this genre, the Vashistha Dharmasutra is a treatise on Dharma that discusses duties, responsibilities and ethics to oneself, to family and as a member of society.
 This Dharmasūtra is likely of a later date than the Gautama and Baudhayana Dharmasutras that have also survived.
 However, like many Dharmasutras and Dharmasastras of Hinduism, the manuscripts of this text that have survived show evidence of revisions and some very corrupt passages.
 The chapters of Vashistha Dharmasutra are arranged in the manner of later Smritis.

 Organization and Contents

 Some of the topics discussed in this Dharmasūtra are sources of law, sins, marriage, governance, social classes, rites of passage (birth, menstruation, marriage, cremation), good conduct, orders of life (ashrama), charity and guests, adoption, excommunication and loss of caste, readmission to caste, mixed classes, crimes, murder, adultery, theft, suicide, killing animals, penances, punishment for minor and major crimes, gifts, and others.

 On need and sources of law

 The Vashistha Dharmasutra states that the desire to know Dharma is for the "sake of attaining the highest goal of man", and one who knows it and follows is the righteous one.
-The text states that the Vedas and the traditional texts are a source of Dharma knowledge, but these do not offer guidance or conflict, then the practices of "cultured men free from desires and tangible motives" constitute what is right.
+The text states that the Vedas and the traditional texts are a source of Dharma knowledge, but if these do not offer guidance or conflict, then the practices of "cultured men free from desires and tangible motives" constitute what is right.